Privacy Policy

 We may disclose personal data only to the following categories of recipients, and only where necessary:

-• hosting, infrastructure, database, logging, and security providers acting as processors;
+• hosting, infrastructure, database, logging, and security providers acting as processors or service providers;

-• authorized advisors, coaches, or program staff, but only where you have explicitly consented to such access;
+• authorized advisors, wellness staff, or a Community Church-appointed doctor, but only where you have explicitly consented to such access;

 • competent authorities or courts where required by law.